-The more you can learn about the author, the better.
+The more you can learn about the author, the better you can come up with a research topic in English literature.
 Read as many of his or books as possible, but also, read books or articles that have been written about the author.
 After a while, you will start to feel like you know and understand the author.
 This is what you want.
 The more you read, the more knowledgeable you become, in every aspect.

 If you cannot find the books – some may be obscure – spend time in libraries.
 Libraries are in fact very conducive to writing a Ph.D. – something about the bookshelves, space, the solitude and of course, the history.
 Remember, you want to find angles or information on the author that is new.
 Look online, look in libraries and don’t feel shy to ask your lecturers if they have books for you to borrow.